ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Error.md

 ### Error history

-Error handling implementation in Mbed OS also keeps track of previous errors in the system.
+Error handling implementation in Mbed OS keeps track of previous errors in the system.
 This feature is called **Error history** and is configurable using the configuration value **MBED_CONF_ERROR_HIST_SIZE**.

 `MBED_CONF_ERROR_HIST_SIZE` configures the number of previous errors the system keeps in its error history.
-You can disable the history feature by setting `MBED_CONF_ERROR_HIST_SIZE` to 0.
+You can disable the error history feature by defining `MBED_CONF_ERROR_HIST_DISABLED`.
 By default, it keeps track of the past four errors.
 Whether error history is enabled or not, the system always records the first and last errors that happened in the system.
+APIs are provided to retrieve errors or warnings from the **Error history** and the first and last errors.
+Note that in most cases calling **MBED_ERROR()/MBED_ERROR1()** halts the system, and thus error history APIs retrieves the warnings, unless you are calling these APIs from the error hook(see the [error hook for applications](#error-hook-for-applications) section below) function.

 See the below link to learn more about the APIs related to error history:

 [![View code](https://www.mbed.com/embed/?type=library)](http://os-doc-builder.test.mbed.com/docs/development/mbed-os-api-doxy/mbed__error_8h_source.html)